 This tour can be taken in conjunction with Bolivia: Barba Azul Nature Reserve, Sadiri Lodge, and the Apolo Valley

-Day 1: The tour begins this evening in Santa Cruz.
+Day 1: The tour begins this evening in Santa Cruz de la Sierra.
 Night in Santa Cruz.

 Day 2: Our first day of birding will be on the outskirts of town, in a reserve of mixed grasslands and semi-deciduous forest.
 The entrance drive may yield Red-winged Tinamou and perhaps even Red-legged Seriema and Greater Rhea, some of the most spectacular birds of South America.
 We’ll be on the look out for such interesting species as Small-billed Tinamou, Whistling Heron, the long-tailed and colourful Chotoy Spinetail, the furtive Tawny-crowned Pygmy-Tyrant, and Grassland Sparrow.
 Night in Santa Cruz.